joeshen123/Nuclear-Membrane-Binding-Analysis/README.md

 ## ⚙ Installation

 We recommend **micromamba** for environment management.
 (Conda works as well.)
-We have provided an environmenmt.yaml file that contains all the packages (with specific versions) for the analysis pipeline.
+We have provided an environmenmt.yaml file that contains the installation instructions of all the packages (with specific versions) for the analysis pipeline.

 ```bash
 # Micromamba